AndyZhou952/T2VPipeline/pipeline/datasets/README.md

 ### Score filtering

-To examine and filter the quality of the dataset by aesthetic score and clip score, you can use the following commands:
+To examine and filter the dataset by aesthetic score or CLIP matching score, you can use the following commands:

 ```bash